 The Counseling Center is frequently receiving information about scholarships; check this page often for upcoming opportunities.
 Click on a specific month (found above) to find descriptions of scholarships with a deadline occurring in that month.
 Whenever possible, a hyperlink to an application will be included in the scholarship description.

-Scholarship search engines and websites are another great way to look for unique scholarships or scholarships that have not been advertised through the IECHS Guidance Center.
+Scholarship search engines and websites are another great way to look for unique scholarships or scholarships that have not been advertised through the IECHS Counseling Center.
 Try these links to access scholarships:

 Colleges and Universities have scholarship and financial aid offices to assist incoming students with applications and opportunities to pay for college.
 Many scholarship applications that are specific to a college or university are available online.
 Use the following links to access scholarship applications and resources at local institutions of higher education.

 - Utah State University

 - Southern Utah University

 - Westminster College

 Scholarships for Hispanic Students

 - Mexican American Legal Defense and Education Fund

 Scholarship Resources That May Not Inquire about Citizenship Status: